-We evaluate the estimation errors of VaR and expected shortfall as follows.
-We run 10,000 sets of Monte Carlo simulations with a sample size of 1,000, and calculate the average, the standard deviation, and the 95 percent confidence interval of the VaR and expected shortfall estimates.
+We evaluated the estimation errors of VaR and expected shortfall as follows.
+We run 10,000 sets of Monte Carlo simulations with a sample size of 1,000, and calculated the average, the standard deviation, and the 95% confidence interval of the VaR and expected shortfall estimates.
 Tables 6-7 show the result.